-PSY 102 Social Psychology 4 quarter units/40 clock hours
+PSY 102 Social Psychology

 This course is an introduction to the field of social psychology, the scientific study of the way people think about, feel, and behave in social situations.
 Topics to be covered include: impression formation, conformity, prosocial behavior, interpersonal attraction, persuasion, stereotyping and prejudice.